 The past three years have been so exciting!
 Not one technology, but a couple of different technologies are emerging and innovating themselves — a lot of breakthroughs, resulting in a final product that we couldn’t have imagined before.

 For instance, computer graphics.
 Back in 2019, in SIGGRAPH — the biggest computer graphic conference in the world — I was seeing this volumetric capture hardware, which was costly and time-consuming to use.
 Today, digital human production has been democratized.

 We’re seeing such diverse tech emerging from each and every direction and coming to the central point of the metaverse.

 From working with startups, I’ve seen the following: in order to create something that is really popular today, the essential point is not to leverage one technology — it is to combine the best of everything.

 And in terms of business models that come with these tech innovations, what shifts have you observed?

 Mindsets are shifting, particularly when it comes to the creator economy.

-Take a VR company specialized in music creation.
-It would normally rely on subscriptions (free or freemium) or ads, which is more rare in VR since the beginning.
-But it can actually make more sense for a company like that to approach it in a more ‘creator economy’ way — by giving the tools to other creators to monetize, with the host platform taking commission.
+Take a VR company specializing in music creation.
+It would normally rely on subscriptions (free or freemium) or ads, which is rarer in VR since the beginning.
+But it can actually make more sense for a company like that to approach it in a more ‘creator economy’ way — by giving the tools to other creators to monetize, with the host platform taking a commission.

 The creative industry is changing in that sense, which concerns gaming too of course.
-There we have seen microtransactions, seasonal passes and so one and now it’s ‘play-to-earn’.
-I don’t like the term, but the ‘earning’ part is definitely part of the new kind of business model, based on blockchain, crypo, and NFTs.
+There we have seen microtransactions, seasonal passes, and so on, and now it’s ‘play-to-earn’.
+I don’t like the term, but the ‘earning’ part is definitely part of the new kind of business model, based on blockchain, crypto, and NFTs.

 What’s wrong with the term ‘play-to-earn’ in your view?